Author |

 CCFBG Club Member

-flame wrote: Could also be tires if there is any cupping on the edge of the tread.
-With wheel bearings its usually the opposite side you think it is just the way sound travels I guess.
-I agree...just changed a bearing on my Civic that I swear was my left front and it turned out to be the right side???
+I agree...just changed a bearing on my Civic that I swear was my left front and it turned out to be the right side??? :?

 Operations Team